xeroctl conversations

 The list and list-items subcommands support cursor-based

 pagination.
-When more results are available, the last ID in the current page is shown.
+When more results are available, the CLI prints a hint line of the form

-Pass it as --after to fetch the next page.
+table.
+Pass that ID as --after to fetch the next page.

 # First page